 Cannabidiol (CBD) suppositories are some pills that are supposed to be inserted in the vagina or in the rectum and then leave them there until they dissolve.

 CBD is a chemical compound that represents marijuana’s therapeutic effects.
-It’s used to treat the pain.
+It’s used to treat the pain, read more about flawless CBD products below.

 Will it ease the menstrual cramps?